 - Strasbourg Centre de Administrif Hall d’Accueil, France

 Full Tilt Print Studio members are particularly proud of their boxed portfolio projects.
 To date, the group has published six different portfolios.
 Several institutions have added these special works to their permanent collections, including the Boston Public Library and the Art Complex Museum, Duxbury.
-The group’s most recent collaborative portfolio, Lighten Up, will be exhibited at Duxbury Art Complex Museum in 2016.
+The group’s two most recent collaborative portfolios, Lighten Up and Sub Rosa, will be exhibited at The Art Complex Museum from November 13, 2016 to February 19, 2017.